Technigo/project-todos/README.md

 ## View it live

 Every project should be deployed somewhere.
 Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.

+ideas:
+Make it impossible to add an empty task make it possible to delete task
+Animation
+Möjligthet for the user to change theme in some way